Eb43/Capstone-MOOC-for-Android-App-Development-/README.md

 Description
 ------------

 This is an app that allows user to get quick access to google.com and bing.com web-sites.
+Application is intended for Android platform.
+Created in Android Studio